 While the majority of situations would merely involve a security guard observing and reporting suspicious details to the police, they may equally be faced with a situation where they need to defend themselves, forcibly remove someone from an area, or use force to protect an individual.
 But the question is…how far can these defensive actions go, while still remaining within the boundaries of the law?

-The answer is (to be honest) a little vague, but in essence any force used should be both reasonable and minimal for the situation.
-As an example a petty shoplifter may well simply respond to the verbal commands of a security guard and should require no more than gentle restraint in order to make a detention.
+The answer is (to be honest) a little vague, but in essence, any force used should be both reasonable and minimal for the situation.
+As an example, a petty shoplifter may well simply respond to the verbal commands of a security guard and should require no more than gentle restraint in order to make detention.